ggeis/innovation/functional-programming/README.md

 A more appropiate name for external purity is referential transparency.

+## Referential transparency

+In the previous section we have defined what a pure function is by negation, mostly identifing the side-effects that prevents a function from being pure.
+But the formal and affirmative definition of a pure function comes from the referential transparency.
+A pure function is a function that has referential transparency.

+Referencial transparency, also called idempotence, exists when there exists a pure mapping between the function arguments and its return value.

+This implies all the majesty of *sustituability*: we can replace a pure function with its output value and the application will keeping doing exactly the same.

+With substituability comes easier equational reasoning, rewrittability and memoization.
 These are the causes of side-effects but most of the times they concur as a mix of them.
 Javascript deliberated flexibility and ubiquitous vocation makes effectful computations and impurity a great deal of our codebases.